-How to pack a rucksack is something of an art form.
-We say that because, like much of art, you can say what to do in one sentence and yet be hopelessly off the mark.
+The way you pack a rucksack or backpack is something of an art form.
+We say that because it's so easy to get wrong.
 Painting?
 Oh you just put paint on a canvas.
 Next stop the Tate Modern.
 Writing?
 Oh that’s just some words on paper.
 You’ll be a bestselling novelist in no time.
 Packing a rucksack?
 Well you just throw all your stuff into the bag, don’t you.
 Job done.

 Consider this your masterclass in the ancient art of packing a rucksack (or backpack if you prefer).
 By the end of this, you’ll know more about packing a rucksack than most people on the planet care to know.
 You will be able to impress your friends with your supreme knowledge about how to efficiently and effectively pack a rucksack.
-But, best of all, you can have the smug feeling of satisfaction as you wear your rucksack, knowing it’s the most comfortable you can make.
+But, best of all, you'll have that smug feeling of satisfaction, knowing you've packed more in and it’s the most comfortable you can make.
 And it's still lighter and more comfortable than your mates'.
 This is how to pack a rucksack.

 How to Pack a Rucksack: Considerations